jacksonsr45/Database_CRUD_Operations_in_Python/README.md

 # Database_CRUD_Operations_in_Python
- Sqlite Database, a simple CRUD with mysql in python3
+A simple CRUD with mysql in python3

 ## This use a simple migrate with is init in __init__.py by user
 create new table and extend migrate